 TTM: trailing 12 months

-There are currently 1.0 million The Cato Corporation shares held short by investors – that's known as The Cato Corporation's "short interest".
-This figure is 20.1% down from 1.3 million last month.
+There are currently 818,322 The Cato Corporation shares held short by investors – that's known as The Cato Corporation's "short interest".
+This figure is 7.7% down from 886,127 last month.

 There are a few different ways that this level of interest in shorting The Cato Corporation shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against The Cato Corporation.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against The Cato Corporation.

 Find out more about how you can short The Cato Corporation stock.

 The Cato Corporation, together with its subsidiaries, operates as a specialty retailer of fashion apparel and accessories primarily in the southeastern United States.
 It operates through two segments, Retail and Credit.
 The company's stores and e-commerce Websites offer a range of apparel and accessories, including dressy, career, and casual sportswear; and dresses, coats, shoes, lingerie, costume jewelry, and handbags, as well as men's wear, and lines for kids and infants.
 It operates its stores and e-commerce Websites under the Cato, Cato Fashions, Cato Plus, It's Fashion, It's Fashion Metro, and Versona names.
-As of February 1, 2020, the company operated 1,281 stores in 31 states.
-It also provides credit card services to its customers, as well as layaway plans.
-The company was founded in 1946 and is based in Charlotte, North Carolina.
+As of January 30, 2021, the company operated 1,330 stores in 33 states.
+It also provides credit card services to its customers, as well as layaway plans for customers who agree to make periodic payments.
+The company was incorporated in 1946 and is headquartered in Charlotte, North Carolina.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.